The sspse

 - Kim, Brian J. and Handcock, Mark S. (2021) Population Size Estimation Using Multiple Respondent-Driven Sampling Surveys, Journal of Survey Statistics and Methodology, 9(1):94–120.

-- McLaughlin, Katherine R.; Johnston, Lisa G.; Jakupi, Xhevat; Gexha-Bunjaku, Dafina; Deva, Edona and Handcock, Mark S. (2023) Modeling the Visibility Distribution for Respondent-Driven Sampling with Application to Population Size Estimation, Annals of Applied Statistics.
+- McLaughlin, Katherine R.; Johnston, Lisa G.; Jakupi, Xhevat; Gexha-Bunjaku, Dafina; Deva, Edona and Handcock, Mark S. 2024 Modeling the Visibility Distribution for Respondent-Driven Sampling with Application to Population Size Estimation, The Annals of Applied Statistics, 18(1): 683-703 (March 2024).

 Applications